covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 ### FrameLayout, ScrollView and TableLayouts

-In this section, we'll continue working on the previous project and make it a 3-activity app.
+In this section, we'll continue working on 'My Activities' project and make it a 3-activity app.
 The idea is that in the main activity if you click 'write note' it'll take you to a second activity where you can take some notes.
 Once finished, if you click 'display', all the info you typed will be shown in a 3rd activity.

 Following steps below to insert two more activities and prepare the layout file for later use.